carlescamig/pulumi-component-aws-pipeline/README.md

-# Pulumi AWS Pipeline Component
+# Pulumi CI/CD Pipeline for AWS with Cross-Account Support

 This package provides a reusable Pulumi component to define and deploy AWS CodePipeline pipelines with support for custom naming conventions, cross-account deployments, and flexible build stages.